zyang1007/chuwa0808/README.md

 - **Controller layer**: add `@Valid` annotation before every `@RequestBody` annotation - check if the input is valid(satisfy the constraints);

 - add new exception-handle-method into the `GlobalExceptionHandler` class.

+**Conclusion:**
+- apply rules/constraints on the Object's attributes in payload(DTO) layer;
+- check if Request Body is valid with @Valid in controller layer, throw exception if invalid;
+- (global)exception handler receives and handle exceptions.